 Balance

-Taking time for yourself and seeking balance, learning how to integrate all parts of your life in a healthful way.
+Taking time for yourself and seeking balance, learning how to integrate all parts of your life healthfully.
 It’s also important to be aware when you are out of balance and be able to re-balance when needed.
 Balance encompasses understanding your physical, mental, and spiritual well-being.
 It also incorporates the intersection of work and play, and the cultivation of supportive structures, communities, and interests in your life.

 Competency Level Definitions: